TAbdiukov/AMC_patcher-CLI/README.md

 Where `"C:/Projects/My supa CLI project/Project1.exe"` - Is the path to your app EXE

 Or alternatively for the patching step, use [Nirsoft's original GUI patcher implementation](http://www.nirsoft.net/vb/console.zip).
 It is less scalable, but just as sturdy.

+## Acknowledgements

+* Insulin Pen icon icon by [Icons8](https://icons8.com)
+    * Although I have their subscription, better safe than sorry

 ## See also
 *My other small Windows tools,*